ecmwf-projects/cads-catalogue-api-service/README.md

 ## REST API description

-Let say that WSGI service root is configured at `http://localhost:8080/api/catalogue`
+Let say that WSGI service root is configured to serve the API at `http://localhost:8080/api/catalogue`.

-The Swagger/OpenAPI documentation can be accessed at <http://localhost:8080/api/catalogue/api.html>
+The Swagger/OpenAPI documentation can be accessed at <http://localhost:8080/api/catalogue/api.html>.

 To access the list of all datasets (STAC collections index):